IS-Coding-Community-ICC/Curriculum/documentation/hello_icc_project.md

 - Create a new GitHub repo.
 - Add 3 files (each one in a separate commit):
     - A index.html file that includes a header with the text "Hello ICC!".
 Use `h1` tag for that.
+Hint copy this one <h1>Hello ICC</h1>
     - A style.css file that includes text (body {background-color: coral;}
     - A script.js file with text console.log("Hello ICC")